NERSC/buildtest-nersc/README.md

 Alternately you can see all published schemas and examples on https://buildtest.readthedocs.io/en/devel/buildspecs/schema_examples.html

-Check out the [contributing guide](https://buildtest.readthedocs.io/en/devel/contributing.html) for buildtest if you want to contribute back to framework
+If you want to contribute your tests, please send a pull request to `devel` branch.

 # References